tsear/Challenge_2/README.md

-The codebase for the app is located in the master branch of this repo & is labeled app.py, you will find accompanying modules of data & calculations that I will define below.
+The codebase for the app is located in the master branch of this repo & is labeled app.py, it is located within a folder labeled 'loan_qualifier_app'.
+You will find accompanying modules of data & calculations that I will define below that are key to utilizing the apps functionality.
+These folders are labeled 'data' & 'qualifier'; within these folders you will find filter functions, calcualtions, & a bank data CSV.
+These all will be imported & documentation is available below.